Angel: After the Fall: Premise

-The premise of the series is that Los Angeles is feeling the aftermath of main character Angel taking a stand against the demonic Senior Partners in season five, who have retaliated by literally sending Los Angeles to hell.
-The series picks up some time after the season five finale, "Not Fade Away" and shows that Wesley remains contractually bound to the sinister Wolfram & Hart and the Partners after his death, Gunn has become a vampire capturing victims under the pretense he is rescuing them, that Angel's son Connor, ex-girlfriend Nina and old acquaintance Gwen are working to provide a safehouse for the people of Los Angeles under siege by demons, and that Spike now lives under the protection of Illyria who is no longer in control of her powers, unpredictably assuming Fred Burkle's appearance and personality at times.
-Angel himself, along with a dragon he befriended, is trying his best to remain a champion of good under the circumstances.
+Set some time after the season 5 finale, "Not Fade Away", Los Angeles is feeling the aftermath of Angel taking a stand against the demonic Senior Partners, who have retaliated by literally sending the city to Hell.
+Along with a dragon he befriended, Angel is trying his best to remain a champion of good.
+Wesley remains contractually bound to the sinister Wolfram & Hart and the Partners after his death, while Gunn has become a vampire capturing victims under the pretense that he is rescuing them.
+Angel's son Connor, ex-girlfriend Nina, and old acquaintance Gwen are working to provide a safehouse for the people of Los Angeles under siege by demons.
+Spike lives under the protection of Illyria, who is no longer in control of her powers and unpredictably assumes the appearance and personality of Fred Burkle.

-According to Whedon, the absence of budget constraints allows Angel's world to expand in ways that were never possible with the television series, "It will definitely use Season 6's proposed stories as inspiration, but it's not exactly Season 6".
+According to Whedon, the absence of budget constraints allows Angel's world to expand in ways that were never possible with the television series, saying "It will definitely use Season 6's proposed stories as inspiration, but it's not exactly Season 6".